ryanwi/rails7-on-docker/README.md

 ## Requirements

-Please ensure you are using Docker Compose V2 ..This project relies on the `docker compose` command, not the previous `docker-compose` standalone program.
+Please ensure you are using Docker Compose V2. .This project relies on the `docker compose` command, not the previous `docker-compose` standalone program.

 https://docs.docker.com/compose/#compose-v2-and-the-new-docker-compose-command